 Before 1915 John Morrish changed his name to John Murrish.
 The reason for the change is unclear but early letters are addressed to Morrish and the Cambridge University War List has ‘J Morrish, see Murrish’.

 1915 John was in communication with Elwes of the Headquarters Gazette in 1915 on the topic of the retention of older boys.
 He was advised to write a letter for publication to initiate a flow of ideas.

 1916 A scrapbook of the 12th Cambridge in the Cambridgeshire Collection has a number of ‘Scout News’ columns published in the local newspaper under the tag of Wolverine.
 It is not stated but John may have been the author of these pieces.
 His discussions with Ernest Thompson Seton (below) involved a tale concerning a Wolverine.
-In a 1916 letter from the DC Professor Gardiner the columns are refereed to, the DC writing ‘I think the Columns are of great service’ and suggesting that they should be more widely used.
+In a 1916 letter from the DC Professor Gardiner the columns are referred to, the DC writing ‘I think the Columns are of great service’ and suggesting that they should be more widely used.
 It is also suggested that an unspecified document may be given coverage in the columns.
 He did offer the columns to The Scouter, who declined them as unshaped source material but was open to John working them up into finished copy.
 John was invited to answer to the District for some remarks made as ‘Wolverine’ in the public press (March 1916), but as he was later asked to take up District roles his responses were presumably accepted.

 Co founder and coordinator of the Cambridge Red Feather Brigade alongside SM Copplestone of the 6th John Murrish later received his own Red Feather.